bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 The Laplacean prior has a slightly different effect compared to L2 regularization.
 Instead of preventing any of the coefficients from being too large (due to the squaring), L1 promotes sparsity.
 That is, zeroing out some of the coefficients.
+This makes some sense if you look at the density of a Laplacean prior where there is a sharp increase in the density at its mean.

-One way to intuitively see this is to compare two solutions [4]_.
+Another way to intuitively see this is to compare two solutions [4]_.
 Let's imagine we are estimating two coefficients in a regression.
 In L2 regularization, the solution :math:`{\bf \beta} = (1, 0)` has the same weight as :math:`{\bf \beta} = (\frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})` so they are